Kindergarten registration in the Rogers School District

 ROGERS, Ark.
-(KNWA) — The start of a new school year is a milestone in the lives of both children and their parents.
+(KFTA) — The start of a new school year is a milestone in the lives of both children and their parents.
 For some families, this means kindergarten registration.

 Parents can enroll their kindergartner for the 2020-2021 school district on Wednesday (February 19) from 9 a.m. to 4 p.m.